Cyphrme/Coze/README.md

 be included in "Coze Standard".
 Further draft, proposals, and extended algorithm support are planned in "Coze Experimental".

-See `normal.go` for an example of a Coze Standard feature.
+See `normal.go` for an example of a Coze Standard feature not included in Core Coze.

 # Further Notes on Canon and Normalization
 Applications may find it useful to have messages in a specific normalized form.